memfd

 Latest release:

-0.6.5 - This version may not be safe as it has not been updated for a long time.
+0.6.5 - This version is safe to use because it has no known security vulnerabilities at this time.
 Find out if your coding project uses this component and get notified of any reported security vulnerabilities with Meterian-X Open Source Security Platform

 Licensing